Creative Technology · AI Music Generation

 Parallel Pipeline Architecture

-Redesigned sequential generation pipeline into parallel tracks where structure generation, audio synthesis, and mastering begin simultaneously rather than waiting for each stage to complete before starting the next.
+Redesigned the sequential pipeline into parallel tracks where structure generation, audio synthesis, and mastering begin simultaneously, coordinated with cross-attention so tracks stay musically consistent.

 5